Best Chroma Key Software Encoder Comparison

-In this video tutorial, we will provide with a comparison of the Chroma Key features in the live streaming encoders; Wirecast, Xsplit, vMix and OBS.
+In this video tutorial, we will provide a comparison of the Chroma Key features in the live streaming encoders; Wirecast, Xsplit, vMix, and OBS.
 “What is the best chroma key software encoder?” has no simple answer, so we will explore the Chroma Key features of all of these encoders.

-Chroma Key, or Chroma Keying, is a technique where part of an image is removed based on its colour.
+Chroma Key, or Chroma Keying, is a technique where part of an image is removed based on its color.
 This can be done in live or in post-production, in video or photography.
 In this case, we’ll be looking at video broadcast software.
 By using chroma key you can layer multiple video sources together to create one seamless composition.

 It is more commonly known as Green Screening or Blue Screen.
-The actual colour of the screen isn’t critical.
-All that really matters is that the screen is a bold, strong colour that isn’t being used elsewhere in the shot.
+The actual color of the screen isn’t critical.
+All that really matters is that the screen is a bold, strong color that isn’t being used elsewhere in the shot.

 Wirecast Chroma Key